 Using screws attach 2×4’s with the length of 2′ to the inner side of the 2×4’s connecting the legs of assemblies.
 These will serve as spacers giving the drums a snug fit and preventing them from rolling.

 Carefully draw lines on the drums where the cut will be made.
-Cut the drum using a circular saw with carbide tipped blade.
-Once the drums are cut in half, wash them and let dry.
-Drill holes for drainage.
-Lastly install the drums and fill with soil.
-You can use the 2x4s that connects the legs of the assemblies to add a trellis.
+Cut those drums in half with a circular saw fitted with a carbide-tipped blade.
+After that, wash and dry them thoroughly.
+Drill holes for the drainage.
+Lastly, install the drums and fill them with soil.
+You can use the 2x4s that connect the legs of the assemblies to add a trellis.